EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 ## Step 7 Display Text
 Coding: Displaying text on the micro:bit
 ----------------------------------------
 In coding, a line of text is called a string.
-Strings don't have a numerical value even if they contain a numerical digit.
+Strings can contain a numerical digits, but don't have a vlaue as a number.
 Here we will display a string on the OLED using a 'Show String' command.
 1. In the Forever block, go to the ``||OLED||`` menu and drag a ``||OLED:Show String||`` block into it.
 2. Type 'Hello World' into the place holder.
+This message can be changed at any time.

 ```blocks
 OLED.init(128, 64)